JonnyBanana/ViperCard_Backgrounds_CheatSheet/README.md

 </BR>

 Share of my personal background cheatsheets for ViperCard, useful for quickly choosing backgrounds without having to always try them all.
-I also included the files in json format, since the cheatsheet was initially created with ViperCard
+I also included the files in json format, since the cheatsheet was initially created with ViperCard.
 </BR>
-(I just added a bit of photoshop)
+(I just added a little bit of photoshop)

 </BR>